-If you are arrested on drug charges, the booking process for you will be relatively standard.
-Regardless, you might face some unique situations while being booked and processed.
-In many cases, you will be given a medical evaluation.
-This could include drug testing to determine if you are under the influence of any drugs and to determine your medical history.
-The booking process can last from a few hours up to a few days.
-After the booking process is complete, you will be given a bail hearing in which bail is either revoked or set by a Judge.
-During this hearing, if you are granted bail, you will learn the amount of money that you have to post as well as any conditions of your release that the Judge deems fit to set.
+- After the booking process is complete, you will be given a bail hearing in which bail is either revoked or set by a Judge.
+During this hearing, if you are granted bail, you will be given the amount of money that you have to post as well as any conditions of your release that the Judge deems necessary

-Drug crimes are on rise and the laws are getting strict day by day.
-The penalties for drug use can be treated as a major felony or as minor misdemeanor.
-Without posting a bail, the drug possessor can end up spending his or her life behind bars.
-In the United States, being in procession of drugs may not only damage your future, but can attract frightening penalties.
-However, you don’t have to waste your time waiting for a court date.
-It’s advisable that you hire an experienced criminal defense attorney to you secure drug crimes bail bond.
-Drug felonies are penalized according to a specific state law.
+Drug crimes are on rise and the laws are getting stricter day by day.
+The penalties for drug use can be treated as a major felony or as a misdemeanor.
+Without posting a bail, the drug possessor can end up spending a long time behind bars.
+In the United States, being in possession of drugs may not only damage your future, but can attract frightening penalties.
+However, the Connecticut Bail Bonds Group is here to take the burden of monetary penalties off your back with the lowest prices in CT!

 How drug crimes bail bond works